Voya100/ReactNativeChess/README.md

 # iOS support

 At the moment only Android version of the app exists.
 The app code should in theory also work with iOS (possibly after small fixes/additions), but I lack the equipment to build, test or release iOS apps.
 This is unlikely to change in the near future.
+The [browser version](http://www.voyacode.com/projects/chess), however, scales to mobile devices, so you can use that to try the game on iOS, if you so desire.

 # Feedback